 Ways to Avoid A “Midlife Crisis” and Experience Generativity

 Fortunately, this does not have to be done overnight.
 The generativity vs. stagnation stage lasts for two decades.
 This can be an exciting journey, but no journey is without a few doubts or bumps in the road.
-If you’ve completed the previous stages, you should have a support group and a strong identity to help you explore during this period in your life.
+If you’ve completed the previous stages, you should have a support group and a strong identity to help you explore during this period.
 And might I recommend reading The Alchemist?